Covered in this article:

 - Are you an admin for a group policy?
 Read on!

 In Expensify, Categories is a term that refers to the Chart of Accounts, GL Accounts, Expense Accounts or Expense Categories (depending on your accounting system).
 They are line-item expense details that correspond to your accounting and financial reporting systems.

 - If you are using one of our web service integrations with QuickBooks Online, QuickBooks Desktop, Intacct, Xero or NetSuite, then we will automatically pull in these categories from your accounting system.
 If you are not using one of these systems, then you can import your categories either by CSV file upload or individually.

-- Each category can also be set up to have specific rules like required receipts, maximum expense amounts, and comments being required.
+- Each category can also be set up to have specific rules like required receipts, maximum expense amounts, and description being required.

 Adding Policy Categories Individually

-Go to Settings > Policies > [Select Policy] > Categories in order to add categories individually:
+Go to Settings > Policies > Group > [Policy name] > Categories in order to add categories individually: